32749 Franklin Rd Suite 200 Franklin, MI 48025

 Restorative Dentistry Franklin, MI

+Our restorative dental treatments replace missing teeth, remove gum disease, and treat bite problems.
+Dr. Jomana Shayota provides restorations in-office and works with oral surgeons and dental laboratories to provide dental implants and implant-secured restorations.
 She also uses dental lasers and Botox for patients with gum disease and TMJ disorders, respectively.
 These treatment methods use advances in modern dentistry to provide effective results.
-Dr. Shayota also provides comprehensive dental services to patients in Franklin, MI.
+Dr. Shayota also provides comprehensive restorative dentistry services to patients in Franklin, MI.

 Restorative Dentist in Franklin, MI